Mingyuee88/sae-post-intervention-recovery/README.md

-# SAE Interventions are Unreliable: Post-Intervention Recovery
+# SAE Interventions are Unreliable: Post-Intervention Recovery of Suppressed Behavior

 This repository contains the public code and sanitized artifacts for the paper **"SAE Interventions are Unreliable: Post-Intervention Recovery of Suppressed Behavior"**.